solidpayorg/gitmark/README.md

 It's also possible to audit and verify the integrity of the git chain, to create a secure, finalized, state machine, with a definitive head, that is globally synced

-The system can be extended beyond reputation trees, to use any git based store, and anchor it to a secure, verifyable chain of blocks, to determine the definitve history
+The system can be extended beyond reputation trees, to use any git based store, and anchor it to a secure, verifiable chain of blocks, to determine the definitive history

 Many thanks go to Peter Todd for his work on [single use seals](https://petertodd.org/2017/scalable-single-use-seal-asset-transfer) and Dr Maxim Orlovsky for his work on [RGB](https://rgb-org.github.io/)